Orlando First Time Home Buyer Guide

 The City of Orlando also has a down payment assistance program with requirements that include being a first time homebuyer, having established residency for the last 12 consecutive months in Orange, Osceola, Lake, Polk, Seminole, Volusia, or Brevard Counties, and securing a fixed rate first mortgage from a city registered lender.

-Program rules, funding, income limits, and eligibility can change, so buyers should confirm current requirements before relying on any assistance program.
+Program rules, funding, income limits, and eligibility can change, so I recommend buyers confirm current requirements before relying on any assistance program.

 What First Time Buyers Should Know Before Shopping

 A lender may approve you for one number, but your real comfort level may be lower.
-And that is okay.
-House poor is not a personality we need to try on.
+And that's okay.
+House poor isn't a personality we need to try on.

 Why Pre Approval Matters